Here's what nobody's telling you about the race for 6G.

 Data Point #2: Capital is Flowing to the Foundation.
 On March 24th, the Chips ETF (512760) in Shanghai closed up over 1.6%, with net inflows exceeding 1.3 billion yuan (~$180M USD) in just five days.
 Local analysts explicitly linked this to long-term optimism revealed at GTC and the need to "grasp semiconductor industry opportunities."
 The money is betting on the entire stack, not just the shiny AI accelerators at the top.

 Data Point #3: A Quiet IPO Stall.
 Amlogic, a global Top 4 player in smart terminal SoC chips and #2 in home entertainment SoC, just had its Hong Kong IPO prospectus lapse.
 This is a company with global reach and solid revenue.
-The silence around this event, while capital rushes into ETFs, suggests a strategic reallocation.
+The silence around this event, while capital rushes into ETFs, suggests a key reallocation.
 Resources are being funneled towards foundational, "hard tech" like communication infrastructure (6G chips), not just consumer-facing applications.

 Data Point #4: The "Full Message Passing" Architecture.
 This is the technical core most reports gloss over.
 Traditional baseband processing uses a centralized controller.
 BayesBB uses a "fully message-passing" architecture.
 Think of it like a city switching from a single traffic control center to having every intersection (computing unit) negotiate directly with its neighbors.
 This is designed for the extreme heterogeneity and ultra-low latency demands of 6G, where networks must juggle everything from massive IoT to holographic communications in real-time.
 It's a fundamental architectural bet.

-The US is focused on winning the AI application layer (ChatGPT, Copilot), while China is executing a long-game strategy to own the underlying communication and control layer (6G, RISC-V, industrial IoT ASICs) that all those applications will eventually run on.
+The US is focused on winning the AI application layer (ChatGPT, Copilot), while China is executing a long-game approach to own the underlying communication and control layer (6G, RISC-V, industrial IoT ASICs) that all those applications will eventually run on.

 If you're in tech investing, look beyond the Magnificent Seven.
 The real asymmetry is in the less-sexy, capital-intensive foundational layers: semiconductor manufacturing equipment, specialty materials, and communication infrastructure IP.
 If you're a builder, the architectural shift towards decentralized, message-passing compute for real-time systems (whether in 6G or robotics) is a trend worth mastering now.
 The lab prototypes of today are the industry standards of 2030.